Federal Direct Loans

-- Complete the Free Application for Federal Student Aid Application (FAFSA): Students must apply and be accepted for admission to PHSC as well as have a completed financial aid file before their loan application can be processed.
+- Complete the (FAFSA) - Students must apply and be accepted for admission to PHSC as well as have a completed financial aid file before their loan application can be processed.
 Additional information may be required to complete the application.

-- Complete Entrance Loan Counseling: Students must complete entrance counseling when they apply for their first Direct Loan.
+- Complete - Students must complete entrance counseling when they apply for their first Direct Loan.
 Students will need an FSA ID in order to log in and complete the entrance counseling process.

-- Complete the Federal Direct Loan Master Promissory Note (MPN): The MPN is a binding legal documents.
+- Complete the (MPN) - The MPN is a binding legal documents.
 It must be electronically completed and signed in order for the student to receive Federal Direct Student Loan funds.
 All student borrowers must complete the MPN when they apply for their first Direct Loan.
 Students will need an FSA ID in order to log in and complete their MPN.